silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] research and test DoiWallet and ElectrumDoi seed phrases and keys

 ## Nice 2 have:
+- [ ] auto-select enough utxo's from the datatable depending on the amount to send
 - [ ] progress bar or similar when loading many txs
 - [ ] indexDB cache for transaction history and its txs
 - [ ] add xpub support for transaction list (full wallet balance and txs)